The Cat Vet

 Should I bother with the stress of removing very small knots and mats?

 Yes!
 As I always say, prevention is better than cure.
-Once the mish-mashing of fur begins and the strands begin to felt together a small knot/mat can grow in size and be much bigger, tighter and take longer to remove.
-Just like a snowball, over time more hair grows and old shed hair lingers and with nowhere to go, more hair just sticks to more hair!
+Once the micro mish-mashing of fur begins and the strands begin to felt together a small knot/mat can become much bigger, tighter and take longer to remove.
+Just like a snowball, over time more hair grows and old, shed hair lingers.
+And with nowhere to go, more hair just sticks to more hair!
 The result can be a cat that is covered in rafts of interconnected tightly matted, felted fur.
-Meowch!!
+Meowch!!!

 Is matted fur just a cosmetic thing or does it affect my cat in other ways?